 OVER DISCHARGING - THE NUMBER ONE KILLER OF LIPO'S!!!

 The other thing that will heat a pack up fast is if you push it right down to or lower than 3.0 volts per cell under load.
-Even if you have a 40C pack and can only draw half that amount, if you push it hard right down to 3 volts per cell - it will become very warm/hot and will shorten its life substantially.
+Even if you have a 40C pack and can only draw one third that amount, if you push it hard right down to 3 volts per cell - it will become very warm/hot and will shorten its life substantially.

 A very good rule to follow here is the "80% rule".
 This simply means that you should never discharge a LiPo pack down past 80% of it's capacity to be safe.
 For example, if you have a 2000 mAh LiPo pack, you should never draw more than 1600 mAh out of the pack (80% x 2000).
 This is assuming a healthy pack as well that has the full 2000 mAh capacity (as packs age, their capacity drops).